 Switching your Electricity Supply

-Switching your electricity to Bord Gáis Energy is relatively painless, you just need your MPRN and your bank details if you’re planning on setting up Direct Debit (or you can set it up later - however this will affect your security deposit).
+switching your electricity to Bord Gáis is relatively painless.
+You just need your MPRN and your bank details if you’re planning on setting up a Direct Debit (or you can set it up later — however, this will affect your security deposit).

-If you’ve applied to switch to Bord Gáis Energy, but later found a better deal and want to stop the switching process, if it's been less than 14 days, you can cancel your contract with this online form.
-Bord Gáis Energy will confirm this in writing.
+If you've applied to switch to Bord Gáis Energy but you want to stop the switching process, you can cancel your contract with this online form if it's been less than 14 days since you signed up.
+The supplier will confirm this in writing.

-If it’s been more than 14 days, then you’ll need to contact Bord Gáis Energy directly and may have to pay an exit fee (we don’t recommend doing this unless your potential 12-month savings from the new offer are greater than the exit fee).
+If it’s been more than 14 days, you’ll need to contact Bord Gáis Energy directly.
+You may have to pay an exit fee (we don’t recommend doing this unless your potential 12-month savings from a different offer are greater than the exit fee).

 If you’re receiving an electricity allowance as part of the Household Benefits Package you’ll still get it, but instead of it coming off your bill, it’ll be paid to you directly.
 You’ll need to contact the Department of Employment Affairs and Social Protection in order to sort out payment.